 Membership of the Association is available to interested organisations and individuals.
 Use our membership application form to join.
 ARAA’s organisational members include leading robot suppliers, users and consultants.

 The association runs an annual conference Australasian Conference on Robotics and Automation (ACRA).
 The next conference will be held at the University of Melbourne between 2-4 December 2014.
-Details of ACRA2014 are coming soon.

 Field and Service Robotics (FSR) Conference

 The association is a co-organiser of the FSR 2013 conference which was held between 9-11 December 2013, at Queensland University of Technology in Brisbane.
 Details of FSR2013 can be found at the FSR website.